Rishabh04-02/Libreswan-managing-interface/INSTALLATION_INSTRUCTIONS.md

 4. **Install mysqlclient in virtualenv**

+	**Note** - Before trying to install `mysqlclient` make sure you have installed `mysql` in your system.

-	instal using the command below:
+	install using the command below:

 		(librenv) user@host:$	pip3 install mysqlclient